soot-oss/SootUp/docs/analysis-liveness.md

   analysis with a richer [lattice](glossary.md#lattice) instead of a plain set.
 - [Write your own interprocedural analysis](write_analyses.md) — extend analysis across method boundaries using the IFDS/IDE framework.
+- [Typestate Analysis with Heros](analysis-typestate.md) — the same idea applied across method boundaries, with a worked IDE configuration.
 - [Core Concepts](concepts.md) — a non-code overview of CFG, IR, and analysis.